mrhgit/UdacityProjects/Self-Driving Car Nanodegree/README.md

 * waypoint updater - publishes desired waypoints for the car to follow, based on traffic lights and the known waypoints
 * twist controller - converts desired linear and angular velocities to throttle, brake and steer values
 * waypoint follower - a provided library that converts throttle, brake and steering into car control in the simulator

+Unfortunately, I'm unable to acquire a screenshot, because the VM used for this project is password protected and I can't unlock it.